AlanFord9/project-2/README.md

 ### How users can get started with the project
-- Visit the site by clicking [here](https://pacific-sierra-34670.herokuapp.com/) -Register or log in, and use the navigation on the left to browse your city, as well as news and resources.
+- Visit the site by clicking [here](https://pacific-sierra-34670.herokuapp.com/)
+- Register or log in, and use the navigation on the left to browse your city, as well as news and resources.

 ### Project maintenance
 - This project is maintained by Branden Patten, Jeff Gunderson, and Alan Ford.